-Regents Graduate Academic Scholarships are available on a competitive basis to graduate students with outstanding academic records.
+Graduate Studies Awards for Tuition.
+Graduate Studies Awards for Tuition (GSAT) are available on a competitive basis to graduate students with outstanding academic records.
 This scholarship covers the resident tuition only (not nonresident tuition) and is granted for the academic year or one semester only (not including summer sessions).
 Applicants must be regularly admitted to a graduate degree program; continuing students must also be in good standing (3.00 postbaccalaureate GPA at ASU).
 A graduate student may be nominated for this scholarship by the head of the student's academic unit.
 Application forms and further information may be obtained from each academic unit.
-Forms are also available from the Graduate Studies Office.
-Applications should be completed and returned to the academic unit.
 Graduate Studies does not accept direct applications.
 Applicants must meet deadlines established by the academic units and Graduate Studies.

-Regents Graduate Tuition Scholarships.
-Regents Graduate Tuition Scholarships are available on a competitive basis to nonresident graduate students with outstanding academic records.
-This scholarship covers nonresident tuition only (not the resident tuition) and is granted for the academic year or one semester only (not including summer sessions).
+Seeking Talent, Expanding Participation, Unleashing Potential.
+Seeking Talent, Expanding Participation, Unleashing Potential (STEP-UP) awards are available on a competitive basis to graduate students with outstanding academic records; granted for the academic year or one semester only (not including summer sessions).
 Applicants must be regularly admitted to a graduate degree program; continuing students must also be in good standing (3.00 postbaccalaureate GPA at ASU).
 Application forms and further information may be obtained from each academic unit.
-Forms are also available from Graduate Studies.
 Applications should be completed and returned to the academic unit.
 Graduate Studies does not accept direct applications.
 Applicants must meet deadlines established by their academic unit and Graduate Studies.